WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Patricia-Herterich/Biweekly_meetings_with_Arielle.md

 **Is there any particular reading/task we said we will do before we meet?**

 * Yes, good pointers to help with the interviews
-	* need to spend some time on answers for questions we might get - on low energy days I find it very hard to answer them spontaneously
+	* need to spend some time on answers for questions we might get
 * Interrupting seems more rude virtually, there are a lot of cues that get lost

 ## Agenda and Notes